 where $U_\text{el}(v)$ is the elastic energy accumulated in the hooked chain due to the probe motion at mean speed $v$.
 The threshold velocity corresponds to the value $v^*_\text{th}$ at which $\varphi \approx 1$, namely,

 The elastic energy $U_\text{el}(v)$ is calculated as follows.
-If the system is sufficiently dilute and the stretching of the polymer chain resulting from the motion of the probe is significant, in a first approximation we can neglect the repulsive interaction between monomers.
-As a result, we can describe the motion of the monomers in the single hooked polymer in the frame where the probe is at rest according to the following Langevin equation
+If the system is sufficiently dilute and the stretching of the chain resulting from the motion of the probe is significant, in a first approximation we can neglect the repulsive interaction between units.
+As a result, we can describe the motion of the units in the single hooked chain in the frame where the probe is at rest according to the following Langevin equation

-for $i=1, \dots, L'$, where $L'<L$ is the number of monomers in one of the two lateral sub-chains of a hooked polymer, such as the darkest one in Fig.~\ref{fig:hooked_polymer}(a).
+for $i=1, \dots, L'$, where $L'<L$ is the number of units in one of the two lateral sub-chains of a hooked chain, such as the darkest one in Fig.~\ref{fig:hooked_polymer}(a).
 One sub-chain is also sketched in Fig.~\ref{fig:hooked_polymer}(b).
-Furthermore, we assume that the force exerted by the probe is such that the velocity of the first monomer is fixed to zero, \emph{i.e.} $\dot{r}_1 = 0$, while it is negligible for the monomers with index $i\geq 2$.
+Furthermore, we assume that the force exerted by the probe is such that the velocity of the first units is fixed to zero, \emph{i.e.} $\dot{r}_1 = 0$, while it is negligible for the units with index $i\geq 2$.